Thoughts and impressions of happenings in the world of PowerPoint and presentations, continuously updated since 2003.

 PowerPoint and Presenting Glossary

-PowerPoint users of all versions can learn about adding glossy highlights for shapes, and creating your own countdown timer slides.
-PowerPoint 2016 for Windows users can learn how to Insert Symbols.
-PowerPoint 2016 for Mac users can explore Selecting Text, and Inserting a New Slide.
+PowerPoint 2016 for Windows users can learn about Normal View (Editing View) and Outline View.
+PowerPoint 2016 for Mac users can explore creating Cookie Cutter Shapes, and Rotating Text 180° within Shapes.
 And if that wasn’t enough for this week, make sure you do not miss the quotes, press releases, and templates released in the last week.

 Stay informed about updated tutorials and happenings related to PowerPoint and presenting.